 For any Canberra old girls, this is the Weston Park Railway.
 It’s had a revamp and been renamed Yarralumla Play Station.
 The old park/playground area has been tidied up and restored to its former glory, plus there’s the Weston Park Miniature Railway, Lake Walter Mini Golf and the Petite Park Petting Zoo.

 Weston Park Miniature Railway is home to a train called Bluebird that’s often mistaken for Thomas!
 It runs every 30 minutes during opening hours.
 While there are no windmills in this mini golf course (a putt putt staple!) you will spot some famous Canberra icons.
 All in all, a great place for little ones to visit and have fun!
 And there’s no doubt you’ll see wild kangaroos here – they love this place!

 Cockington Green is good old-fashioned fun and kids just love it.
-Miniature houses, beautiful landscaped gardens and a little train that runs around it.
+Miniature houses and scenes, beautiful landscaped gardens and a little train that runs around it.
 It really is a wonderland for children.